Third Anglo-Maratha War: Anglo-Maratha relations

 The Maratha gains in the north were undone because of the contradictory policies of Holkar and Shinde and the internal disputes in the family of the Peshwa, which culminated in the murder of Narayanrao Peshwa in 1773.
 Raghunathrao was ousted from the seat of Peshwa due to continuing internal Maratha rivalries.
 He sought help from the British, and they signed the Treaty of Surat with him in March 1775.
 This treaty gave him military assistance in exchange for control of Salsette Island and Bassein Fort.

 The treaty set off discussions amongst the British in India as well as in Europe because of the serious implications of a confrontation with the powerful Marathas.
 Another cause for concern was that the Bombay Council had exceeded its constitutional authority by signing such a treaty.
 The treaty was the cause of the start of the First Anglo-Maratha War.
 (Note: This treaty, as Grant Duff says, occasioned infinite discussions amongst the British in India and in Europe, and started the First Maratha War.)
-This war was a Maratha victory and almost a stalemate, with no side strong being able to completely defeat the other.
+This war was a Maratha victory and almost a stalemate, with no side being strong enough to completely defeat the other.
 The war concluded with the treaty of Salabai in May 1782, mediated by Mahadji Shinde.
 The foresight of Warren Hastings was the main reason for the success of the British in the war.
 He had destroyed the anti-British coalition and created a division between the Shinde, the Bhonsle, and the Peshwa.
 (Note: With justifiable pride Hastings wrote to one of his friends on 7 February 1783: "Indeed, my dear Sir, there have been three or four very critical periods in our affairs in which the existence of the Company and of the British dominion in India lay at my mercy and would have been lost had I coldly attended to the beaten path of duty and avoided personal responsibility.
 In the redress afforded to the Nizam I drew him to our interests from the most inveterate enmity.
 In my negotiations with Modajee Boosla (sic) I preserved these provinces from ravage and obtained evidence of his connections even beyond his own intentions; and I effected a peace and alliance with Madajee Sindhia (sic) which was in effect a peace with the Maratha State.")